nodejs/node-v0.x-archive/doc/api/cluster.markdown

 The options argument can contain 3 different properties.

-- `exec` are the file path to the worker file, by default this is the same file as the master.
+- `exec` is the file path to the worker file, by default this is the same file as the master.
-- `args` are a array of arguments send along with the worker, by default this is `process.argv.slice(2)`.
+- `args` is an array of arguments to start the worker with - by default this is `process.argv.slice(2)`.
-- `silent`, if this option is true the output of a worker won't propagate to the master, by default this is false.
+- `silent`, if this option is true the output of a worker won't propagate to the master - by default this is false.

 ### cluster.settings